mattermost/mattermost-developer-documentation/site/content/contribute/server/schema-migration-guide.md

 ### I need to make a schema change.
 What do I do?

-1. Every store is initialized in a `newXXXStore` function in `store/sqlstore/XXX_store.go` file.
-It should have a `db.AddTableWithName` call.
-Add your column to that table with the right `ColMap` param.
-Add other constraints as necessary.
-2. Modify the `store/sqlstore/upgrade.go` file.
-Scroll to the bottom, and add your migration there.
-(This method is going to change in the near future).
+1. Add appropriate sql script file with the statements you want to run into the migrations directory.
+Which is located in `{project_dir}/db/migrations/{driver_name}/`.
+Do not forget to add script for `mysql` and `postgres`.
+2. To embed the script run `make migrations-bindata`.
+3. You can run the mattermost-server binary and the tool will automatically apply the migration if it is required.
+And the migration name will be saved into `db_migrations` table.

 ### How do I measure the impact of the migration?